Best Way to Reduce Credit Card Interest

 When Negotiation Fails

 If the issuer will not budge, transfer eligibility becomes the next lever—provided math beats the fee.
+Some cards never negotiate; that is data, not defeat.
+Apply the same energy to transfer math or aggressive avalanche payoff on the immovable rate.

 Balance Transfers Done Correctly

 0% APR promos buy 12–21 months of reduced daily interest for a 3–5% upfront fee.
 Success requires a payoff plan that zeros the promo balance before standard rates return—and discipline not to charge on the old or new card.
-Model fee break-even and required monthly payment in the balance transfer calculator.
+A $6,500 transfer with a 3% fee ($195) at 0% for 15 months saves roughly $1,600 compared to 22% APR if paid on schedule.

 Pair transfers with avalanche on any non-promo debt per credit card payoff strategies explained.